← MRI Terms

 • What are the main findings?

-• Does the report mention nerve compression, spinal cord compression, fracture, infection, tumor, or cauda equina compression?
+• Does it mention nerve compression, spinal cord compression, fracture, infection, tumor, or cauda equina compression?

 Step 2: Identify the Spinal Region